lawrecks/resume/README.md

 # resume
-A template that can used to create a static resume
+A template that can be used to create a static resume